List of All My Children characters: Billy Clyde Tuggle (deceased)

-Billy Clyde Tuggle (also known as John Henry Rockefeller) was a pimp for Donna Beck and Estelle.
-Thought the daughter of Donna Beck and Benny Sago, Emily Ann Sago was the daughter of Billy Clyde and Estelle.
+Billy Clyde Tuggle (also known as John Henry Rockefeller) was a violent pimp for prostitutes Donna Beck and Estelle LaTour.
+Briefly tried to go straight and owned a limousine company that failed, then resumed criminal activity.
+Although raised by Donna Beck and Benny Sago, Emily Ann Sago was the biological daughter of Billy Clyde and Estelle during their short lived marriage.
 Billy Clyde was jailed for raping and burying Estelle alive in 1980.
 After romancing Dixie Cooney, he held her in a cabin for several days.
 Presumed dead when he went over a bridge after a struggle with Tad Martin, he returned to Pine Valley in 2013.
 In a 2019 episode of General Hospital it is mentioned that criminal charges against Billy Clyde Tuggle are going through the courts.